DarkZyxer/CSRETestRepo/README.md

-Alan Gave us a shell script to run on an instnace we have for security reasons and I wanted to try how to run it by using S3 bucket and Cloud init
+Alan Gave us a script to run on an instance we have for security reasons and I wanted to try how to run it by using S3 bucket and Cloud init

 Created a .yaml file for the securityscript
 Uploaded the .yaml file on S3 bucket